-We’ve all realised that we need to reduce the amount of energy we use.
-If we don’t, we run the risk of jeopardising future generations.
+We’ve all realized that we need to reduce the amount of energy we use.
+If we don’t, we run the risk of jeopardizing future generations.
 Being more conscious about how we use our energy can not only help in the future, but it can also save us money and energy today.
 If you’ve not yet taken any steps to become more eco-friendly, then now is the time to start!

 Saving energy in any form is always a good habit to get into.
 However, it can be easy to forget when you’re rushing around before work and leaving lights on left, right and centre, or turning the heating up unnecessarily when it gets a bit chilly.
 If we make a conscious effort to reduce the energy we use, we’ll really be able to see the difference.

 You’ll likely use gas or electricity to heat your home, and while this type of energy can be convenient to use, it’s not necessarily the cheapest or most eco-friendly option.
 If you’re looking for a more sustainable option, consider heating oil by Rix.
 Not only can heating oil be reused again and again to heat your home quickly and efficiently, but it also works out to be a lot cheaper in the long run.
 As winter is creeping up on us fast, it makes sense to review your heating options and making any necessary changes to help save money and energy.

 Turn off those lights!

 It’s easy to be cooking in the kitchen, then be needed in the living room, then rushing to the loo all in five minutes.
 However, we need to start making it a habit that once we leave a room, the light leaves with us.
 When you pass through a door, make a mental note to turn off any lights at the switch that you no longer need to use.
 Don’t forget to enforce this with your family or roommates too!